schibsted/spid-tech-docs/resources/articles/varnish-integration.md

 :body

-Using Varnish and the [JavaScript SDK](/sdks/javascript/), clients can implement paywalls with SchAcc with relative ease and little custom server-side logic - Varnish will handle the negotiation and make the authorization requests to SchAcc.
+Using Varnish and the [JavaScript SDK](/sdks/javascript/), clients can implement paywalls with Schibsted account with relative ease and little custom server-side logic - Varnish will handle the negotiation and make the authorization requests to Schibsted account.
 Defering the authorization to Varnish means your server only needs to generate any page once and can cache it until it is changed.
 There's no need to regenerate pages for every unique user, as long as personalization is done with JavaScript on the frontend.

-This page describes a custom module built by Varnish Software for SchAcc, and is a paid product.
+This page describes a custom module built by Varnish Software for Schibsted account, and is a paid product.
 If you are interested in this product, [contact support](mailto:schibstedaccount@schibsted.com).

-When using the Varnish SchAcc payment wall, the high-level flow is as follows:
+When using the Varnish Schibsted account payment wall, the high-level flow is as follows:

 - A user visits your site
-- The JavaScript SDK sets a cookie in the user's browser, linking them to their SchAcc user account (provided that they are logged in)
+- The JavaScript SDK sets a cookie in the user's browser, linking them to their Schibsted account user account (provided that they are logged in)
 - The user tries to access content behind a paywall
-- Varnish uses the cookie to ask SchAcc if the user has access to the content
+- Varnish uses the cookie to ask Schibsted account if the user has access to the content
 - Varnish caches the response and allows/denies access (current and future ones) until the cache expires

 Note that Varnish also has a
 [generic paywall module](https://www.varnish-software.com/product/varnish-paywall)
-that may be used with SchAcc as well.
-This document **only** describes the SchAcc-specific paywall module.
+that may be used with Schibsted account as well.
+This document **only** describes the Schibsted account-specific paywall module.

-## Implementing the Varnish SchAcc paywall
+## Implementing the Varnish Schibsted account paywall

 Varnish Software will assist you with installing the Varnish module.
 The only action required on your end to implement this feature is to make sure that